open-competency-library/software-development/architecture/ddd3.md

 title: Domain-Driven Developer 3
 parent: Architecture
 nav_order: 3
+description: A developer who can implement tactical system architecture to support a strategic and domain-driven design.
 ---
-# Domain-Driven Developer 3

-A developer who can implement tactical system architecture to support a strategic and domain-driven design.

 ## Master the following skills:

 - Implement back-ends with Hexagonal Architecture